pinko615/tourismvalencia-website/README.md

-# Página Web de tourismValencia
+# tourismValencia Website

-_Página web que promociona diferentes sitios de la Comunidad Valenciana, ofreciendo entradas y novedades para el público de todas las edades.
-Proyecto realizado para GeeksHubs._
+_tourismValencia promotes different sites in the Valencian Community, offering tickets and news for the public of all ages._

-## Primeros pasos 🚀
+## Firsts steps 🚀

-_Puede descargar o clonar este proyecto para ver el código entero de la pagina web_
+_You can download or clone this project to see the code of the entire website._

-## Versión 🖥
+## Version 🖥

-_Versión 2.0_
+_v2.0_

-## Desarrollado con 🛠️
+## Developed with 🛠️

 * [HTML5]
 * [CSS]